Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Locating pinhole-like connections

-When leakage current is not sufficiently high to affect the gain measured by the ABC, it can be difficult to locate a pinhole through the electrical channel calibration, especially if there are no visible defects in the sensor.
 By varying the internal bias voltage meant to tune the ABC preamplifier input transistor calibration, it is possible to change the ABC input voltage and increase or reduce the effect of pinholes.
 A test was developed in which all chips were set to the maximum internal bias setting, giving the highest possible ABC input voltage.
 Then, chip by chip the setting was reduced to its minimum, giving the lowest possible voltage.
 An increase in AMAC counts after adjusting this setting for a given chip indicates that the chip is connected to strips with pinholes.

 This test was first done at BNL on module BNL-PPB-MLS-244, which was modified to include a bond from the bias ring to an isolated pad on the module test frame, allowing simultaneous measurements of the bias ring voltage and AMAC counts.
 This module exhibited especially strong pinhole connections, with lowered AMAC counts at 0V bias even at a $16$ k$\Omega$ feedback resistance.
 Therefore, the test was performed at this lowered feedback resistance so that the AMAC HV-return measuring op amp would not saturate and a change in counts could be observed.
 At each chip setting, the bias ring voltage and the average of 1000 AMAC ADC counts were recorded (see Figure \ref{fig:ABCref}).
 The bias ring had a maximum voltage of 300mV with all chips set to the maximum internal bias voltage and 260mV with all chips set to the minimum internal bias voltage.
 When ABCs 6 and 8 are set to the minimum internal bias setting, the bias ring voltage sharply decreases and the AMAC counts sharply increase, indicating strong pinhole connections on these chips.
 Clear bonding issues were observed on both of these chips.